Understanding Liquidity Locks on Solana: Locked vs Burned vs Unlocked

 BarryGuard also runs a separate check called LP Creator Match that examines whether the token creator is the top holder of LP tokens.
 If the creator holds the LP tokens and they are not locked or burnt, they have direct ability to remove liquidity.

 An additional penalty is applied if the same address is both the top token holder and the top LP holder — this means one entity controls both the token supply and the liquidity, which is the most dangerous possible configuration.
+Combined with an active mint authority, this creates the highest risk scenario for holders.

 Bonding Curve Tokens